lorenzo-arcioni/HPC-T-Annotator/README.md

 - `blast_additional_options.txt`
 - `diamond_additional_options.txt`

-For example in the diamond additional options file we can insert:
+For example, in the diamond additional options file, we can insert:
 ```sh
 --ultra-sensitive --quiet
 ```
 It is **mandatory** to enter the options all on one line.

 ## Execution pipeline example
-After cloning the repository and extracting the TAR archive, you can proceed as follows: perform the code generation phase, upload (if necessary) the generated TAR package to the HPC machine, and then start the computation.
+Once you have downloaded and extracted the TAR archive, you can proceed as follows: perform the code generation phase, upload (if necessary) the generated TAR package to the HPC machine, and then start the computation.

 ### Generation of code

+#### Interface generation

+For GUI code generation, please visit the project [website](http://raganella.deb.unitus.it:49152).

 #### Command-line generation
 A command-line example using the diamond suite.
 ```sh